 Integration with existing safety programs:

-AI video solutions like Spot AI work with your current camera network, adding a layer of real-time analytics and searchable incident review.
+Video AI solutions like Spot AI work with your current camera network, adding a layer of real-time analytics and searchable incident review.
 They support OSHA recordkeeping by making it easy to find and export video evidence for any incident.

 Tailoring to your needs: